NoxUltima/eliph/docs.md

 let x
 ```

-You can also declare constants in LiveScript using `constant := value`.
+You can also declare constants in Eliph  using `constant := value`.
 They are checked at compile time - the compiled JS adds a `const` for you.

 Attempting to compile the following: